Myocardial Infarction (MI) - Heart Attack

 It is important to note that coronary intervention is typically performed as soon as possible after a heart attack to minimize damage to the heart muscle and reduce the risk of complications.
 In some cases, it may be performed during the initial hospitalization for a heart attack, while in other cases it may be performed in a scheduled procedure after the individual has stabilized.

-Making lifestyle changes, such as quitting smoking, eating a healthy diet, and getting regular exercise, can help to reduce the risk of another heart attack and improve overall heart health.
+Making lifestyle changes, such as quitting smoking, eating a healthy diet, and getting regular exercise, can help reduce the risk of another heart attack and improve overall heart health.

 Cardiac rehabilitation programs can also play a vital role in the management of MI.
 These programs involve a comprehensive approach to help patients recover from the physical and emotional effects of a heart attack, improve their cardiovascular health, and reduce the risk of future cardiac events.